 What Sailors Told Us: They weren’t interested in all-inclusive alcohol or unlimited package options.
 They’re looking for high-quality cocktails, wine, and beer at reasonable prices that don’t give them sticker shock every time they buy a drink.
 They don’t want to subsidize the drinking habits of fellow Sailors with prices increased to cover inclusive options and packages.Virgin Voyages

 Another reason stated by Virgin for not having beverage & drink packages is their research stated that prospective cruisers didn’t want to be in an atmosphere of constant and unlimited drinking.
 They didn’t want people to work on breaking even or trying to get “value” from drink packages by calculating the often 10+ drinks needed daily to do just that.
-Finally, to go against the traditional drink packages where other cruise lines require everyone in a cabin to have packages, with the Bar Tab system, this leaves it as an individual purchase and choice for each person in the same cabin.
+Finally, to go against the traditional drink packages where other cruise lines require everyone in a cabin to have packages, the Bar Tab system leaves it as an individual purchase and choice for each person in the same cabin.

 Reasonable is subjective when it comes to costs, especially with drinks.
 But Virgin Voyages has tried to make drink prices equivalent to or less expensive than land-based resorts and hotels.
 This is one of the arguments for not having a drink package.
-Reasonably priced beverages with no sticker shock (hence no need to rely on a package)
+Reasonably priced drinks with no sticker shock (hence no need to rely on a package)

 Realistically speaking, on a recent transatlantic cruise on the Valiant Lady, we found that the drinks weren’t quite as inexpensive as they claim and were closer to other cruise line prices.